Who Are We?

 Patient, thorough and always experimental

-George is Head Drama and Theatre studies at The Emmbrook School in Wokingham.
+George is Head of Drama and Theatre studies at the Charters School in Ascot .
 Alongside her teaching, George has directed many productions and her passion lies in writing plays and devising theatre.
 George has recently written an adaptation of the Classical Greek tragedy Antigone which is currently being edited for publication.

 George works closely with the University of Reading to assist with the training of new Drama teachers to develop their knowledge of Drama and mentors them in the delivery of dynamic and contemporary approaches to teaching the subject.